Chanel No. 5: 1990s

 In the 1990s, more money was reportedly spent advertising Chanel No. 5 than was spent for the promotion of any other fragrance.
 Carole Bouquet was the face of Chanel No. 5 during this decade.
+In the UK, this product was the first ever commercial aired on the newly launched Channel 5 network.
+In 1998, Estella Warren became the new spokesmodel for Chanel and shot two commercials with French director Luc Besson the latter which aired in 2001.

 Since 2000

 In 2003, actress Nicole Kidman was enlisted to represent the fragrance.
 Film director Baz Luhrmann, brought in to conceive and direct a new advertising campaign featuring her, described his concept for what he titled No. 5 the Film as "a two-minute trailer ... for a film that has actually never been made, not about Chanel No. 5 but Chanel No. 5 is the touchstone".
 The eventual commercial, produced in two-minute and 30-second versions, cost £18 million, with Kidman paid US$3.7 million for her work.

 It has been estimated, as of 2011, that between US$20–25 million was spent annually marketing Chanel No. 5.

 In May 2012, the company announced that Brad Pitt would be the first male to advertise Chanel No. 5.